mlcommons/algorithmic-efficiency/baselines/logging_example/README.md

 ./logs/all_measurements.csv
 ```

-### 6. (Optional) Label your experiments
+### 7. (Optional) Add arbitrary key/values to your measurement data
 You can also specify arbitrary extra metadata to be saved alongside the output CSVs measurements and JSON metadata.
-This is useful when doing multiple experiments and needing a way to tell data apart.
+This is useful when doing multiple needing a way to tell data apart.
 To do this use the option `--record_extra_metadata="key=value"`.
 You can specify this option multiple times.
 Choose a unique key that is not likely to overlap with other CSV/JSON data attributes.

-### 7. (Optional) Change the frequency of model evaluation
+### 8. (Optional) Change the frequency of model evaluation

 You can override the default frequency of model evaluation, which in turn will change when information about the training progress is saved to disk.
 This is not competition legal but can be used to monitor training progress at any granularity for debugging purposes.
 By default the competition evaluates the model every "eval_period_time_sec" seconds, but instead you can choose an eval frequency in epochs or steps.
 These evals contribute to the accumulated_submission_time.